Massachusetts Institute of Technology / MIT Museum

-This salon style evening of a short talk with MIT scientists includes thoughtful queries from audience members – from those at the museum and from those watching the live webcast.
-Watch archives below of the webcast, or view edited versions of the programs on MIT World.
+This salon-style evening of a short talk with MIT scientists includes thoughtful queries from audience members – from those at the Museum and from those watching the live webcast.
+Watch archives below of the webcast, or view edited versions of the programs on MIT TechTV.

 Join Matthew Wilson, MIT Professor of Neuroscience in the Picower Institute for Memory and Learning, in a discussion about dreaming and memory.
 What is the role of dreaming?
 Do animals dream?
 Discuss these questions and others in an interactive format that puts you in conversation with the speaker.
 View video.

 What does a memory look like in the brain?
 How is it that we are able to take in so much information from the world around us?
 Discuss these questions and others with John Gabrieli, MIT Professor Cognitive Neuroscience in the McGovern Institute for Brain Research, one of the foremost experts on memory, thought, and emotion in the human brain.
 View video.

 Memories formed while anxious have been shown to influence occurences of Post-Traumatic Stress Disorder (PTSD).
 How does fear and anxiety affect our perception of the world, and subsequent memories?
 Join in a discussion with Ki Goosens, MIT Assistant Professor of Neuroscience in the McGovern Institute for Brain Research, about her recent research on these topics and more in our evening discussion series.
 View video.

 Wednesday, May 8, 6:00 p.m. - 7:30 p.m.